A Deep Dive into Aerospace Adhesives: Comparing Epoxy, Cyanoacrylate, Polyurethane and Silicone

 Rubber-like silicone is a polymer made of siloxane.
 Although it acts like rubber, it's considered a chemical middle ground between rubber and plastic.
 It's also chemically stable, so silicone implants are popular plastic surgery choices.

 Silicone adhesives are known for their excellent temperature resistance and flexibility, making them ideal for applications where thermal expansion and contraction are concerns.
+Silicone adhesives shine in sealing applications, gasketing, and anywhere temperature extremes are the norm.

 Advantages of Silicone Adhesives